kamaladafrica/copy-message-ref/README.md

 # Copy Message Ref

-This is a simple Thunderbird extension that adds a button to the message header toolbar to copy the message refs to the clipboard.
+This is a simple Mozilla Thunderbird extension that adds a button to the message header toolbar to copy the message refs to the clipboard.
 This is useful for pasting email reference.

 Example: